Parent Manager Prerequisites

 While Winter training beyond the sessions provided by SYSC is optional, additional voluntary Winter training can significantly advance player skills and should be encouraged by the Parent Volunteer.
 The planning for Winter training should start in the Fall and be communicated to families as early as possible.
-Note that the Club and ATSC are now offering optional weekly training throughout the Winter as part of a broader effort to offer programs year-round.
+Note that the Club and SIT are now offering optional weekly training throughout the Winter as part of a broader effort to offer programs year-round.

 Coordination with Opposing Teams' Parent Managers

 The Parent Volunteer should email and if necessary phone the opposing parent manager each week to confirm game times and locations, coordinate jersey colors if teams have same or similar colors, and communicate any special issues regarding parking or directions.

 Coordinate attendance of own team to ensure sufficient players and if not, coordiante with DOC to borrow players (see below for additional detail on borrowing).
-Forfieiting game incurrs a WYSL fine paid by the team.
+Forfieiting game incurs a WYSL fine paid by the team.
 Teams are not allowed to contact players directly to borrow, this must go through the DOC for selection.

 Game day responsibilities

-The Parent Volunteer's game day responsibilities include checking in with the referee, maintaining player passes, preparing the line-up sheet, helping to set up the field (goals, flags) and finding a lines-person.
-Managers must bring the player passes to each game or the team will forfeit the game and receive a fine!
-These player passes are now in the form of the official roster with the player photos.
-Managers must also print a new roster for each game to provide for the referee as they serve as the player cards.
+The Parent Volunteer's game day responsibilities include checking in with the referee, preparing the line-up sheet, helping to set up the field (goals, flags) and finding a lines-person.
+Managers must bring the WYSL Official Line up Sheet to each game or the team will forfeit the game and receive a fine!
 They must be dated after Wednesday 12:00am of the current week.